fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 3. Create a developer account using the command below.
 This will enable you to download and contribute to the <a href="https://aea-registry.fetch.ai" target="_blank">AEA Registry</a>; the package manager for AEA components.

 	- Simply run `aea init` and follow the steps as prompted.
 In the process you will set an author name; this is your **developer handle**.
+	- Typing `aea` at the command prompt will give you a list of commands that are available.

 4. Fetch the registration agent from AEA Registry via CLI: